Lambert High School: Demographics

 During the 2021–22 school year, Lambert had an enrollment of 2,941 students.
 The student body was 44.2% Asian, 42.7% White, 6.1% Hispanic, 3.8% Black, 3.0% Two or More Races, 0.2% Native American, and 0.1% Pacific Islander.

 Student statistics

 For the 2015–2016 school year, Lambert's Graduation Rate was 98.7%.

 Lambert's class of 2016 had an average ACT composite score of 24.9, and an average SAT total (combined) score of 1627.

 Academic competitions

 In 2011, Rocketry Team 2 won runner-up in the national Team America Rocketry Challenge with an overall score of 23.
 In 2022, Lambert's quizbowl team won the PACE National Scholastic Championship.
-In 2022, Lambert iGEM won the Grand Prize in the high school division.
+Lambert iGEM was founded in 2012, and began competing in the 2013 iGEM season.
+In 2022, Lambert iGEM won the Grand Prize in the high school division for their project CADlock, which utilized miRNA to detect for Coronary Artery Disease.

 Athletics

-Lambert competes in Region 5 of classification AAAAAAA, the largest classification in Georgia.
+Lambert competes in Region 6 of classification AAAAAAA, the largest classification in Georgia.
 The school is a member of the Georgia High School Association.
 Sports teams at Lambert include competitive cheerleading, cross country, football, softball, volleyball, basketball, swim and dive, wrestling, baseball, golf, lacrosse, soccer, tennis, track and field, fencing and gymnastics.
-Lambert has a live mascot named Louie the Longhorn.